MrFlexaa/AutoMeKin-visualizer/UserGuide.md

 This script have the same funtion that **amk_gen_view.py** from **amk_tools**.
 The idea of this script is to get the CRN (chemical reaction networkx) once we have the data.
-The data that we will analyze is store in the RXNet.cg file (there are others RXNet files but this is the most important) in the directory FINAL_HL_MOL (or FINAL_LL_MOL, depending on the level of computation).
+The data that we will analyze is stored in the RXNet.cg file (there are others RXNet files but this is the most important) in the directory FINAL_HL_MOL (or FINAL_LL_MOL, depending on the level of computation).

 ```python
 finaldir="FINAL_HL_MOL"